Omer-l/CST3170_Laboratory/src/lab3/README.md

 ## Approach 2: Hard-coded Decision Tree

 1. Branches of the tree denote the outcome of the decisions/features.
 2. The branches are hard-coded.
-This is a very efficient method of finding the lens required for a patient since it breaks down the decisions required to get a lens required for the patient.
+This is a quicker method of finding the lens required for a patient since it breaks down the decisions and results into a tree data structure.
+This method can be carried over to the next approach, the C45 algorithm.
-3. Below is a diagram of this approach.
+3. Below is a diagram of the hard-coded decision tree.
 4. In the diagram below, 'F' represents a feature and '1','2','3' represent the class/result of the decisions made by the patient.
 5. For instance, the very top branch (the root) contains 'F4', this means Feature 4.
 If the user decided they had a 'reduced tear production rate' (which is attribute '1'), then 'the patient should not be fitted with contact lenses', this is the left branch from 'F4' (which is '3').
 Refer to 'Table 1' for details.